obriencj/koji-habitude/README.md

 koji-habitude diff [OPTIONS] DATA [DATA...]
 ```

-**✅ Fully Implemented**: Shows what changes would be made without applying them using DiffOnlyProcessor.

 **Options:**
 - `DATA`: directories or files to work with
 - `--templates PATH`: location to find templates that are not available in `DATA`